 Carbon capture: How waste incineration can become climate neutral

-Incinerating residual waste provides valuable energy for heating, but it also produces emissions of greenhouse gases.
-Statkraft wants to capture CO2 from its incineration plant in Trondheim and store it under the seabed in the North Sea.
+Processing residual waste provides valuable energy for heating, but it also produces emissions of greenhouse gases.
+Statkraft wants to reduce greenhouse gas emissions by capturing CO2 from its waste incineration plant in Trondheim and store it under the seabed in the North Sea.

-Industrial processes such as cement production and the burning of residual waste in district heating plants lead to emissions of greenhouse gases.
-For these processes, the capture and storage of CO2 – often abbreviated to CCS (carbon capture and storage) – is the only option for cutting those emissions.
+Several industrial processes, such as cement production and waste incineration, lead to emissions of greenhouse gases.
+For these processes, the capture and storage of carbon – often abbreviated to CCS – is the only option for cutting those emissions.

 Effective use of resources

-Burning waste that has no other utility value is the best way to dispose of it.
-In Trondheim, one third of the city's heating needs are met with district heating, which is produced from, among other things, surplus energy from the incineration of residual waste.
+Treating waste in a modern incineration plant is the best and most climate-efficient way of final treatment, when the waste has no other utility value.
+A third of Trondheim's heating needs are met with district heating, which uses, among other sources, surplus energy from waste incineration.
 But waste incineration emits large volumes of CO2.

-Emissions from the combustion of biogenic waste such as food waste, paper, wood and wood chips form part of a natural carbon cycle.
-Emissions from the incineration of waste of fossil origin, such as plastics and synthetic textiles, have no such natural cycle and must be removed.
-At Heimdal, around a third of the emissions are fossil CO2.
+Emissions from the combustion of biogenic waste such as food waste, paper, wood and wood chips form part of a natural carbon cycle, and therefore do not contribute to greenhouse gas emissions.
+Emissions from the incineration of waste of fossil origin, such as plastics and synthetic textiles, have no such natural cycle and therefore contribute to CO2 emissions.
+At Heimdal, around a third of the CO2 emissions are fossil.

 "Our heating plant accounts for 25 per cent of fossil CO2 emissions in Trondheim.
 The goal is to remove this through carbon capture and storage.
-Statkraft aims to have its district heating operations climate neutral by 2040," says the Director of CCS in Statkraft Varme, Bjørn Hølaas.
+In addition, the capture and storage of biogenic CO2 will contribute to further removal of CO2 from the atmosphere.
+Statkraft aims to have its entire district heating operations climate neutral by 2040," says the manager of the CCS project in Statkraft Varme, Bjørn Hølaas.

 About Statkraft Varme

-Statkraft's district heating business, Statkraft Varme, has used surplus energy to supply district heating and cooling since 1982 and has 130 employees in Norway and Sweden.
-The company annually produces over 1 TWh of district heating, roughly the same as 140,000 flats use for heating in a normal year.
+Statkraft Varme has utilised surplus energy to supply district heating and cooling since 1982 and has 130 employees in Norway and Sweden.
+The company annually produces over 1 TWh of district heating, equivalent to the normal annual heating needs of 140,000 flats.

 More about Statkraft Varme (in Norwegian only)Opens in new tab or window